-The New Hampshire Food Bank's production garden was started in 2008 with the goal of producing fresh vegetables for the Recipe for Success Culinary Job Training program, the Cooking MattersR program, and for distribution to our agencies.
+The New Hampshire Food Bank's production garden was started in 2008 with the goal of producing fresh vegetables for the Recipe for Success Culinary Job Training program, the Cooking Matters® program, and for distribution to our agencies.
 The garden is also an educational tool for the larger community, working with at-risk teens, refugee farmers, community groups, and corporate volunteers.
-It is located on an acre of land on loan from the NH Youth Development Center on North River Road in Manchester.
-In our first year, using 1/4 acre the garden yielded 2,581 pounds of vegetables.
-In 2009 we expanded the garden to 1/2 acre, however harsh weather conditions limited our harvest to 1,445 pounds of vegetables.
+It is located on an acre of land in North Manchester.

 What kinds of vegetables do we grow?

 Over the last three years, we have grown tomatoes, corn, kabocha, summer squash, zucchini, green beans, cucumbers, butternut squash, buttercup, and eggplant just to name a few!